 The Treasurer will submit a written financial report as detailed in Section X, Part C, (Treasurer), at each general meeting.
 The Treasurer will submit a complete annual statement at the first general meeting after the end of the PAC’s fiscal year (June 30).

-A review or audit of the accounts must be done at the end of each fiscal year.
-A review or audit is also mandatory at the change of Treasurer.
-Audit for this purpose refers to an independent review and verification of all records during the period under review, i.e. budget year.
+The Treasurer will submit a year-end financial review to be discussed at the (May or June?) meeting.
+Every (three or four?) years, an independent review and verification of the PAC finances (budget?) will be done for the applicable period by a PAC member (non Executive).
+A similar independent review will be conducted prior to a change in the Treasurer.

 All financial records are the legal property of the PAC and must be kept for a minimum period of seven years and turned over to the Executive on demand.
 Any member who makes such arrangements with the Treasurer can view financial records at the school.